mysterymath/lcc6502/Implementation_Defined_Behavior.md

 #### Calling Convention

-The external calling convention uses the A and X registers to pass arguments.
-Bytes of the arguments are assigned to A, then X, and the remaining bytes are pushed onto the processor stack by the caller.
-An argument is either entirely in registers or entirely on the stack, never in both.
-If an argument is more than two bytes large, it is passed by a const pointer to a location controlled by the caller.
-Arguments are pushed on the stack from right to left, so the leftmost argument is the nearest to the top of the stack after all are pushed.

-After the stack arguments are pushed and the registers are set, a JSR is issued to the caller.
-Note that this means the return address will be on the top of the stack, not the first argument.
-Contrast this with the Atari BASIC USR statement, which places the return address underneath the arguments.
-The processor stack is cleaned up by the caller.

-One-byte and two-byte return values are returned in A and A then X, respectively.
-For three-or-more-byte or struct return values, the caller adds an additional pointer argument after the last non-vararg argument.
-The callee stores the return value in this pointer.
+The external calling convention uses the A, X, and Y registers to pass arguments.
+If there are three or fewer bytes of arguments, then the bytes are assigned to A, then X, then Y. Otherwise, if the first argument is one byte, it is still assigned to A. The remaining of the arguments are placed into a memory region allocated and cleaned up by the caller, and the address of this memory is placed into X and Y, with X receiving the low byte and Y the high byte.

 Note: The compiler uses dynamically optimized calling conventions for C-to-C calls.
 The above convention is only used for C-to-external or external-to-C calls.

-TODO: What do we actually do here?
-See Rationale.